Federal On-ground Ruling Information

 - Federal Ruling was vacated on a technicality, 2011 (APSCU v Duncan and ED).

-- The effort to revive it through negotiated rulemaking last year was unsuccessful.
+- The effort to revive it through negotiated rulemaking in 2016 was unsuccessful.
 Institutions must comply with each state’s regulation for authorization of distance education.

 As it relates to USF: